-- >> A local authority or other statutory agency representatives who can guide the development process and assist in securing practical supports for its realisation. - >> Specialists in the areas of recreation and tourism will have excellent insights regarding what locals and tourists want from Blueways.
-They will also be able to advise on the Blueway route design, ancillary infrastructure or the needs of activity providers.
-Specialists typically include the county tourism officer, the Local Sports Partnership Coordinator, the Rural Recreation Officer, and external consultants to manage public consultation and to generate photographs and video for the Blueway.
+- >> A local authority or other statutory agency representatives who can guide the development process and assist in securing practical supports for its realisation. - Specialists in the areas of recreation and tourism will have excellent insights regarding what locals and tourists want from Blueways.
+They will also be able to advise on the Blueway route design, ancillary infrastructure, the needs of activity providers and effective approaches to public engagement.
+Specialists typically include the county Tourism Officer, the Local Sports Partnership Coordinator, the Rural Recreation Officer, and external consultants.